padeler/vim/README.rst

 Yet Another Vimrc
 #################################################

-All the plugins used are selected to work with the default vim buildon various ubuntu versions (tested on 12.04 and later) vim 7.3 and later.
+All the plugins are selected to work with the default vim build on various ubuntu versions (tested on 12.04 and later) for vim 7.3 and later.
-I mostly use vim with python and c/c++ so there is an emphasis on these languages in this setup.
+I mostly use vim with python and C/C++ so there is an emphasis on these languages in this setup.

 Clone